Online Graph Coloring for $k$-Colorable Graphs: Introduction

-To obtain a level-1 set, we pick a vertex $v \in T$, and then $S_1 = N_S(v)$ is indeed a level-1 set.\footnote{If $S_1$ is not level-1, there exists a small subset $X \subseteq S_1$ where $\chi(G[X]) = \ell$, and therefore $\chi(G[X \cup \{v\}]) > \ell$ (and $G$ is not locally $\ell$-colorable).} To obtain a level-2 set, we pick two \emph{adjacent} vertices $w_1, w_2 \in T$, and then $S_2 = N_{S_1}(w_1)$ or $S_3 = N_{S_1}(w_2)$ is indeed a level-2 set (see \autoref{fig-614}).\footnote{If both $S_2$ and $S_3$ are not level-2, there exist small subsets $X_2 \subseteq S_2$ and $X_3 \subseteq S_3$ where $\chi(G[X_2]) \geq \ell-1$ and $\chi(G[X_3]) \geq \ell-1$, and therefore $\chi(G[X_2 \cup X_3 \cup \{v, w_1, w_2\}]) > \ell$ (and $G$ is not locally $\ell$-colorable).} The important thing is that we cannot guarantee which of the two sets is a level-2 set, but we can guarantee that at least one of them is a level-2 set.
-Similarly, we can also obtain level-3 or higher sets in a similar way (see \autoref{sec:k5-induction}).
-Note that the constructions of these level sets are for the sake of coloring ``future'' vertices.
-Note also that some readers may wonder that the obtained subsets (e.g., $S_2$ and $S_3$) can be empty (or very small) in the worst case, but due to the large degree condition, we are always guaranteed to obtain such subsets (see \autoref{sec:k5-induction} for details).
-In addition, some readers may also worry that many mistakes might occur (e.g., either $S_2$ or $S_3$ may not be a level-2 set), but we can bound the number of mistakes (\autoref{lem:k5-colors}), and therefore we do not pay many colors for mistakes.
+As the original $S$ is a $k$-color set $(\ell = k)$, the question is how to obtain a good subset with a smaller $\ell$.
+For $\ell = k-1$, we pick a vertex $v_1 \in T$, and then $S_1 := N_S(v_1)$ is indeed a $(k-1)$-color set.
+For $\ell = k-2$, we pick two \emph{adjacent} vertices $v_2, v_3 \in T$, and then either $S_2 := N_{S_1}(v_2)$ or $S_3 := N_{S_1}(v_3)$ is indeed a $(k-2)$-color set (see \autoref{fig-614}).
+In general, given an $\ell$-color set $S'$, we pick a small subset $X_T \subseteq T$ such that $G[X_T]$ is non-$(k-\ell)$-colorable as a ``witness'', and then $N_{S'}(t)$ is an $(\ell-1)$-color set for at least one $t \in X_T$.
+In this way, going down for $\ell = k, \dots, 2$, we finally obtain a 1-color set $S'$.
+Then, as argued in the previous paragraph, we can color the vertices in $N_T(S') \subseteq T$ using an algorithm for $(k-1)$-colorable graphs.
+Since each vertex has large degree, we are guaranteed to obtain a subset that is large enough, and therefore we do not pay too many colors for coloring vertices in $T$.
+Also, some readers may worry that many mistakes might occur (e.g., either $S_2$ or $S_3$ may not be a $(k-2)$-color set), but we can bound the number of mistakes as long as the witness $X_T$ is small enough, and therefore do not pay many colors for mistakes.